-In 2015 the Group reached settlements with the CFTC, the DoJ, the NYDFS, the Board of Governors of the Federal Reserve

-System ("Federal Reserve") and the FCA (together, the "2015 Resolving Authorities") in relation to investigations into certain sales and trading practices in the Foreign Exchange market.
+In 2015, the Group reached settlements with the US Commodity Futures Trading Commission ("CFTC"), the US Department of Justice ("DoJ"), the New York Department of Financial Services, the Board of Governors of the Federal Reserve System and the Financial Conduct Authority (together, the "2015 Resolving Authorities") in relation to investigations into certain sales and trading practices in the Foreign Exchange market.
 In connection with these settlements, the Group paid total penalties of approximately \$2,384 million and agreed to undertake certain remedial actions.